 It is 400 years since the birth of Francesco Morosini, the most famous capitano da mar and Doge, whose name is connected to the last great season of the Venetian Republic.
 First, he was able to negotiate an adequate peace treaty with the Ottomans when Venice had to concede her defeat at Crete.
 Later, Morosini would conquer the Peloponnese and Athens in an attempt to rekindle the glory of the city-state.
 Two exhibitions are dedicated to Morosini, one at the Museo Correr (where his entire heritage has been preserved since it was donated by the last member of the Morosini family) and the other at the Querini Stampalia Museum.

 In Venice, any time of the year is a good time to find excellent exhibitions devoted to glass-making.
 This June make your way to the islands as the Glass Museum on Murano is hosting the works of Tapio Wirkkala, a great name of the golden era of the Finnish design, while Stanze del Vetro on San Giorgio is holding an exhibition on the French designer Maurice Marinot.

 The islands are also great places to be in early June, with Lido and Sant’Erasmo topping the list.
 Go on a leisurely exploration around the islands on a bicycle and stop by their pretty beaches.
 If you prefer your beaches a little wilder, you’ll like Sant’Erasmo.
 The ones on Lido are a bit more “civilised” where you can avail yourself of a range of amenities starting from an umbrella and a chair.
-You can reach the islands by vaporetto or if you’re up to it, venture there by kayak!
+You can reach the islands by vaporetto or discover the Venice’s canals from a totally new point of view by kayak!